mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 All new settings are in the `V2` settings category

+-   Action When V1 Detected: Action when v1 script is detected
 -   Library Suggestions: Whether to suggest functions included in library files
 -   Comment Tag Regex: The regular expression for custom symbols to appear in the breadcrumb and elsewhere.
 Default matches any line that starts with `;;`
 -   Complete Function Calls: Whether to automatically add parenetheses when calling a function